ndreey/ProteinTailor/README.md

 1. Clone the repository: `git clone https://github.com/ndreey/ProteinTailor.git`
 2. Install the dependencies manually or use: `pip install -r requirements.txt` (Note, _requirments.txt_ must be located in the working directory)

-MAC and Linux users, be aware that ProteinTailor will run into some issues loading the ProteinTailor Report automatically as the path finder function was developed for a Windows OS.
-Successful installation and run is confirmed in Windows 11.
+MAC and Linux users, be aware that ProteinTailor will run into issues loading the ProteinTailor Report automatically as the pathfinder function was developed for a Windows OS.
+Successful installation and run are confirmed in Windows 11.

 ## User Manual <img src="docs/protein_tailor_gui.png" align="right"/>
-After main.py has been executed the ProteinTailor GUI will appear.
-With the drop down menu one can select the input format.
+After main.py has been executed, the ProteinTailor GUI will appear.
+Input format can be selected with the drop-down menu.
 - cDNA
 - mRNA
 - amino acid sequence (aa-seq)
 - [Uniprot accession](https://www.uniprot.org/)

-ProteinTailor is able to process inputs in either **FASTA** format or as a pure sequence, though it is important to note that this version is limited to handling a single input at a time.
-The NCBI taxonomic identifier (taxid) for both the organism from which the protein originates and the _E. coli_ strain must be entered in order to utilize ProteinTailor.
-It is recommended to provide a unique job title for each tailor run, as the ProteinTailor Report will be automatically opened in a new tab of your web browser.
-Each run overwrites the previous files in the temp/ directory (.HTML, .png), but is still accessible as long as the web browser tab is open.
-The HTML report and plots can be saved from the tab by right clicking and pressing "Save as" or "Save image as".
+ProteinTailor can process inputs in either **FASTA** format or as a pure sequence, though it is important to note that this version is limited to handling a single input at a time.
+The NCBI taxonomic identifiers (taxid) for the organism from which the protein originates and the _E. coli_ strain must be entered to run ProteinTailor.
+It is recommended to provide a unique job title for each tailor run, as the ProteinTailor Report will be automatically opened in a new web browser tab.
+Each run overwrites the previous files in the temp/ directory (.HTML, .png) but is still accessible as long as the web browser tab is open.
+The HTML report and plots can be saved from the tab by right-clicking and pressing "Save as" or "Save image as".
 This allows for a streamlined approach where multiple reports can be generated each session.

 The report will state the **Job Title** and provide the **Tailored Sequence**.
-In the **Mirror Check** the raw sequence and tailored sequence are compared (NOT ALIGNED).
-The **Statistics Table** will hold the Codon Adaptation Index (CAI), GC-content, length of sequence, number of unviable codons and number of codons that were tailored.
+In the **Mirror Check**, the raw sequence and tailored sequence are compared (NOT ALIGNED).
+The **Statistics Table** will hold the Codon Adaptation Index (CAI), GC-content, sequence length, number of unviable codons, and number of codons that were tailored.
 Further, two plots will be displayed showing the GC-distribution (across 150bp) of the raw and tailored sequence.

 [ProteinTailor Report Example](https://rawcdn.githack.com/ndreey/ProteinTailor/c4516952e0cfa06ca02b79a62602e87014fb0fba/docs/ProteinTailor_Report.html)